 3. Change your face and eyes from a grimace to a soft smile

 Children read our faces more than we know.
 We read others’ faces more than we realize.
-A person’s face and eyes always gives away how they are truly feeling.
+A person’s face and eyes always give away how they are truly feeling.

 If you’re going to choose between words and body language – in the world of nervous system reactions, body language always wins!
 And this includes the state of your face and eyes.